Hannah Maitland

 I’m Hannah, and I’m a queer feminist researcher who studies girl activists, their politics, and their relationships with their mothers.

-My other research areas include youth activism, sex education, and sex education controversies.
-Beyond my research, I’m involved with the Open Digital Literacy and Access Network (ODLAN), the Gender and Sexuality Studies Spotlight Podcast, The Critical Femininities Research Cluster and other organizations and projects that help foster intergenerational relationships in 2S-LGBTQ+ communities.
+My other research areas include youth activism, sex education controversies, and pregnant Barbie dolls.
+Beyond my research, I’m involved with the Open Digital Literacy and Access Network (ODLAN), the Critical Femininities Network and other organizations and projects that help foster intergenerational relationships in 2SLGBTQ+ communities.
+I also serve as the Recording Secretary for the Sexuality Studies (SSA) and Women, Gender, and Social Justice (WGSJ) Associations.

-I currently live and work on Treaty 13 territory in Tkaronto.
-This land has been cared for by the Anishinabek Nation, the Haudenosaunee Confederacy, the Huron-Wendat, and the Métis.
-The current treaty holders are the Mississaugas of the New Credit First Nation.
+I currently live and work on the traditional lands of the Anishinaabek, Haudenosaunee, Lūnaapéewak, and Attawandaron.
+The treaties specific to this land include: the Two Row Wampum Belt Treaty of the Haudenosaunee Confederacy/Silver Covenant Chain; the Beaver Hunting Grounds of the Haudenosaunee NANFAN Treaty of 1701; the McKee Treaty of 1790, the London Township Treaty of 1796, the Huron Tract Treaty of 1827, with the Anishinaabeg.
 This territory is subject to the Dish with One Spoon Wampum Belt Covenant, an agreement to peaceably share and care for the Great Lakes region.
 Indigenous-led action is essential to decolonization and requires Indigenous sovereignty.
 From Turtle Island to Palestine, occupation is a crime.

 Latest Writing